-The structural support for the system will comprise a steel and/or aluminum lattice structure supported by a pile foundation.
-This lattice structure will be assembled on site, and mounted on the piles.
+The structural support for the system will comprise a steel and/or aluminum lattice structure supported by a steel pipe foundation.
+This lattice structure will be assembled on site, and mounted on the steel pipe (piles).
 Modules will then be mounted on the structural support system.
 Lifting will be done by a small crane.